bhazza/simple_local_path_planner/README.md

 # simple_local_path_planner

-This repository contains the implementation of a simple local path planner to satisfy the requirements of the [BotsAndUs coding exercise](docs/Robotics_Engineer_Coding_Exercise_-_Google_Docs.pdf).
+This repository contains the implementation of a simple local path planner to satisfy the requirements of a coding exercise ([see requirements checklist below](#requirements)).

 All development and testing has been carried out using Ubuntu 22.04 host, with ROS Noetic and [TurtleBot3 Simulation](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#virtual-navigation-with-turtlebot3) run in Docker, and VS code connected remotely.
 Note, this package may work with other ROS versions, but this is untested.